cityssm/fa5-power-transforms-css/README.md

 - Defaults to an outline width of `4px`.
   - Include a value of `1px`, `2px`, or `3px` for a thinner width (or no width in IE).
   - Include a value from `5px` to `9px` for a thicker width.
 (Not supported by IE.)
-- *If you choose to use `data-fa-glow`, you may need to add your own background color support.*

 ## I want to see it in action!